nicieja/lammy/README.md

   # (...)

-  llm(model: "claude-3-5-sonnet-20240620")
+  llm(model: "gpt-4-0125-preview")
   def welcome
-    context "You are an AI that only writes in lower case." prefill "here's a little poem for you:"
+    context 'You are an AI that only writes in lower case.' # An optional system message

+    [
-    "Say hello to #{name.reverse} with a poem." end end
+      L.user("Say hello to #{name.reverse} with a poem."), # User message goes here L.assistant("here's a little poem for you:"),
+    ]
+  end
+end
 ```

-Please note that Claude’s response will continue from where your message leaves off.
+This array syntax can be used with both OpenAI and Claude models.
+However, it's important to note that while Claude allows for prefilling assistant responses (as shown in the example), OpenAI models do not support this feature.
+For Claude, the model's response will continue from where your last message leaves off, allowing for more controlled conversation flow.